GaijinZ/library/README.md

 * [Download image](#download-image)

 ## General info
-Library appis use to add, update, delete and view all books in Redis database.
+Library app is use to add, update, delete and view all books in Redis database.

 ## Technologies
 Project is created with: